alexmaco/serde_edn/README.md

 ## Work in progress

 Serde support for [edn](https://github.com/edn-format/edn).
-At the moment it uses [edn.rs](https://docs.rs/edn/)
+At the moment it uses [edn.rs](https://docs.rs/edn/) to bootstrap development.
+The parser will be replaced in the future.

-`serde_edn` also provides its own `Value` type and `edn!` macro for constructing values, albeit with some current limitations due to the different treatment of whitespace and tokens between rust and edn syntax.
+`serde_edn` also provides its own `Value` type and `edn!` macro for constructing values

 `serde_edn` is heavily inspired and modeled after [serde_json](https://crates.io/crates/serde_json)